pagarba/hope-box/README.md

   - The network will assign connected mobile devices to allow for voice communication if pursued.
 * Collect `Emergency Severity Index (ESI)` information for first responders and transmit over a LoRa mesh-network to the `CC`.
   - For more information please checkout the [USSD Gateway](bts/ussd/) documentation.
-* Provide simple tweet like communication between responders and mobile users over a LoRa mesh-network.
-  - Tweet being that messages are limited to `200 bytes` each to allow for header/meta information.
-  - Packet transmission over LoRA can take up to `2 seconds` each.
-* In progress, more to come...

 ## Future Ideas